 Beyond species, chemotypes of certain botanicals exists.
 Rosemary is one such botanical with several chemotypes offering different medicinal benefits.

-Always look for essential oils identified with both common and Latin names and chemotypes designations when applicable.
+Always look for bottles labeled with both common and Latin names and chemotypes designations when applicable.

-8. Essential oils require a GREAT deal of source material.
+8. They require a GREAT deal of source material.

 Even the highest yielding botanical matter still offers very little essential oil, by comparison.
 For example, it is reported that it takes 5,000 pounds of rose petals to produce a mere pound of rose essential oil.
 Furthermore, native stands of certain botanicals such as sandalwood have been virtually devastated in the name of essential oil production.